-As part of the Section 106 consultation process for this EIS, a PA for all military training activities, construction, and operations proposed under the proposed action that includes additional mitigation measures and procedures is being prepared.
-Current signatories to this PA are: the Department of Defense (DoD) (Joint Region Marianas; DoD Representative Guam, the CNMI, Federated States of Micronesia, and Republic of Palau; the Marine Corps; Navy; Army; Air Force), other federal agencies (Federal Highway Administration, Advisory Council for Historic Preservation, the NPS), and local government agencies (Guam SHPO, CNMI HPO).
+As part of the Section 106 consultation process for this EIS/OEIS, a PA for all military training activities, construction, and operations proposed under the proposed action that includes additional mitigation measures and procedures is being prepared.
+Current signatories to this PA are: the Department of Defense (DoD) (Joint Region Marianas; DoD Representative Guam, the CNMI, Federated States of Micronesia, and Republic of Palau; the Marine Corps; Navy; Army; Air Force), other federal agencies (U.S. Environmental Protection Agency [USEPA], Advisory Council for Historic Preservation, the NPS), and local government agencies (Guam HPO, CNMI HPO).
+The signed PA would be incorporated into the Final EIS.
 Stipulations in the PA include the following:

-- DoD would ensure that the identification and evaluation of historic properties within the APE for the project is completed prior to the initiation of any part of the project with the potential to impact historic properties. - For areas or properties that have not been inventoried for historic properties, the DoD would record surface sites and, when possible, areas would also be archaeologically sampled for subsurface sites when easily obtainable (i.e., without having to demolish existing facilities or infrastructure). - Archaeological, architectural, and traditional cultural property maps have been generated for all current DoD land on the Island of Tinian. - Any properties not evaluated shall be assessed for NRHP eligibility.
-These historic properties would be incorporated into existing (ICRMPs) as they are revised or updated or if a new ICRMP is developed in consultation with the appropriate HPOs.
+- DoD would ensure that the identification and evaluation of historic properties within the APE for the project is completed prior to the initiation of any part of the project with the potential to impact historic properties. - For areas or properties that have not been inventoried for historic properties, the DoD would record surface sites and, when possible, areas would also be archaeologically sampled for subsurface sites when easily obtainable (i.e., without having to demolish existing facilities or infrastructure). - Archaeological probability maps have been generated for all current DoD land on the Island of Tinian.
+For all other areas and islands impacted by the project, archaeological probability maps would be generated that predict the probability of encountering subsurface cultural resources in three categories (no/low, medium, and high).
+These maps would be compiled using previous archaeological investigations, historic maps, interviews, and ethnohistoric accounts, and in consultation with the HPOs and the NPS.